Better in Blak (song)

 "Better in Blak" is a song by Australian singer/songwriter Thelma Plum, released on 26 April 2019 as the third single from her debut studio album of the same name.

 In July 2019, "Better in Blak" was nominated for Film Clip of the Year at the National Indigenous Music Awards.

-At the ARIA Music Awards of 2019, "Better in Blak" was nominated for Best Video.
+At the ARIA Music Awards of 2019, "Better in Blak" was nominated for Best Videos.
 At the J Awards of 2019, the song was nominated for Australian Video of the Year.
 At the APRA Music Awards of 2020, "Better in Blak" was nominated for Song of the Year.
 The song won the 2020 Vanda & Young Global Songwriting Competition.
+In 2025, the song placed 53 on the Triple J Hottest 100 of Australian Songs.

 Background

 Upon release, Plum said: "I wrote 'Better in Blak' about my experiences with people trying to take the colour from the conversation.
 My colour is an important part of who I am, and over the last couple of years I've had people try and tell me 'it's not about colour' when obviously to me it is."